mever-team/FairBench/docs/documentation/exploration.md

 Apply filters to focus on specific types of evaluation, like keeping computations that show only bias or keeping only bias/fairness values violating certain thresholds.
-Find all avalable filters [here](../material/filters.md).
+Find all available filters [here](../material/filters.md).

 One of the available filters, which is presented